PetmeetlyPetmeetly

 Prophylactic gastropexy reduces GDV recurrence risk from up to 80% down to under 5%.
 Many serious working-line breeders now recommend it at spay or neuter for placement puppies in at-risk lines.

-A 2025 single-institution analysis of 130 GDV cases found German Shepherds were the most-represented purebred at 25.38 percent of cases[11].
-The Purina Pro Club bloat study ran a multi-year genetics project specifically in GSDs because of the over-representation[10].
+A 2025 analysis of 130 GDV cases found GSDs the most-represented purebred at 25.38 percent[11].
+The Purina Pro Club ran a multi-year genetics study in GSDs because of the over-representation[10].
 The genetic component is real but not Mendelian; the strongest predictor is a first-degree relative (parent or sibling) with a GDV history.

 Other GSD-specific cancer and disease risks to disclose